St. Louis police identify man found dead, wrapped in plastic

 ST. LOUIS — The dead man found wrapped in plastic Monday north of downtown has been identified as 62-year-old Michael Finocchiaro of St. Louis.

-Police on Wednesday said the St. Louis medical examiner's office ruled Finocchiaro's death a homicide.
+Police on Wednesday said the St. Louis medical examiner's office ruled Finocchiaro's death a homicide and later said he died from blunt force trauma to his head.

 Officers were called just after 7:45 a.m.
 Monday to North 10th Street and Cass Avenue, in the city's Columbus Square neighborhood.
 The scene is about five blocks north of downtown.
 They found a body wrapped in plastic.